 - Have a High School diploma or GED certificate.

-- Student must be enrolled, or accepted for enrollment, as a regular student working toward a degree or certificate in an eligible program.
+- Be enrolled, or accepted for enrollment, as a regular student working toward a degree or certificate in an

-Most programs at EPCC are considered “eligible,” but it is a good idea to verify that with the Financial Aid Office.
+at EPCC are considered “eligible,” but verifying that with the Financial Aid Office is a good idea.

-- Student must not receive financial aid at two schools during the same semester.
+- Not receive financial aid at two schools during the same semester.

 to all post-secondary schools previously attended, whether or not financial aid was received.

-- Students who have already obtained a baccalaureate or higher level degree are generally not eligible for financial aid grants.
+- Students who have already obtained a baccalaureate or higher degree are generally not eligible for financial aid

 Satisfactory Academic Progress